tangle-network/protocol-solidity/packages/vbridge/README.md

-<h1 align="center">Webb Solidity Tokens</h1>
+<h1 align="center">Webb Variable Bridge</h1>

-This sub-module is for defining variable-bridge (vbridge) functionality in webb solidity.
+This sub-module is for defining variable-bridge (vbridge) classes and functionality.

 ## License